 Since 1804 the iconic oil painting has been housed at the Louvre in Paris.
 Each year millions crowd the painting is hung, waiting for their turn to snap a photograph of Leonardo’s most famous artwork.
 Through her captivating gaze and mysterious smile, the Mona Lisa has been enchanting the public since it was first painted in the early 16th century.

-The Mona Lisa is renowned for both its curious iconography and its unique history.
+Renowned for both its curious iconography and its unique history, the Mona Lisa has become one of the most well-known paintings in art history.
 Here, we explore these aspects of the painting in order to answer the question: why is the Mona Lisa famous today?

 What is the Mona Lisa?